saisrikark/pproftoggle/README.md

 [pprof](https://github.com/google/pprof) is a tool to view resources used by go applications. <br>
 To use it we must host a http server. <br><br>
-Often to switch it on, users are forced to restart their application.
+Often to switch it on, users are forced to restart their application. <br>
 Resource consumption scenarios are hard to replicate due to this restart. <br>
 We would prefer not to host an extra server if not required. <br><br>
-This package helps us to toggle the pprof server without restarting. <br>
+This package helps us toggle the pprof server without restarting. <br>
 Some preexisting rules are provided which are implemented behind interface. <br>

 ## Features

-Provide your own '''*http.Server''' we will use it to host a http server while overwritting the handler <br>
+Provide your own '''*http.Server''' <br>
+We will use it to host a http server while overwritting the handler <br>

 Toggle using
 - Environment Variable